Abdominoplasty After Weight Loss

 Abdominoplasty surgeons use this technique when there is excess skin and tissue horizontally and vertically.
 It involves a vertical incision along the midline of the abdomen, resulting in a scar that resembles a “fleur-de-lis” shape.
 This technique allows for more extensive removal of excess skin and tissue and may be suitable for patients with massive weight loss or significant abdominal laxity.

 While fleur-de-lis abdominoplasty offers significant benefits in abdominal contouring, patients must understand that it typically results in more extensive scarring than traditional or standard abdominoplasty.
-However, many patients find that the improved abdominal appearance and increased confidence outweigh concerns about scarring.
+However, many patients find that the abdominal appearance outweighs concerns about scarring.
 Ideally, these scars tend to fade over the years.

 Recovery Process of Abdominoplasty After Weight Loss